 There is no place I rather visit than Disneyland.
 Thousands of other locals feel the same.
-I wrote a post that will help you avoid the Christmas crowds.
 At a certain point though the crowds will be unavoidable.

 You can still have fun at Disneyland even when Disneyland is packed.
 It’s all about perspective.
 So my best advice to you is to go with the flow.
 It will get crowded in December and there’s not much you can do about it.